angristan/openvpn-install/README.md

 Any other fast, trustable and neutral servers proposition is welcome.

+## FAQ

+**Q:** The script has been udpated since I installed OpenVPN.
+How do I update?

+**A:** You can't.
+Managing updates and new features from the script would require way too much work.
+Your only solution is to uninstall OpenVPN and reinstall with the updated script.

+You can, of course, it's even recommended, update the `openvpn` package with your package manager.

+---

 ## Encryption

 The main reason why I made this fork is to improve the encryption.
 Indeed, OpenVPN's default parameters are weak (and that's what [Nyr's script](https://github.com/Nyr/openvpn-install) uses).